John Leverett: Massachusetts politics

-Military rule of Acadia/Nova Scotia
+Military rule of Acadia and Nova Scotia

 In 1651 England and the Netherlands went to war.
 Word of this arrived in the New World in 1652, and rumors flew around the English colonies of New England that the Dutch in New Amsterdam were conspiring with all of the region's Indians to make war against them.
 Leverett and Robert Sedgwick both saw a significant benefit for their trading operations if the Dutch could be eliminated as competitors, and lobbied for military action against New Amsterdam, although religious moderates like Simon Bradstreet were opposed to it.
 New Amsterdam's Director-General Peter Stuyvesant invited a delegation from New England colonies to New Amsterdam to discuss the matter.
 Leverett was one of the commissioners sent in 1653; he took careful note of the colony's defenses while he was there.
 The New Haven Colony petitioned the Commonwealth government of Oliver Cromwell for assistance against the Dutch threat, a position supported by Leverett, who went to England with Sedgwick in 1653 to press the colonial case for war.

 Cromwell responded by giving Sedgwick a commission as military commander of the New England coast, and sent him and Leverett with several ships and some troops to make war on the Dutch.
 The fleet was to be augmented by a force of 500 New Englanders under Leverett's command.
 By the time the New England force was raised in 1654, peace had been made between the English and Dutch.
 Sedgwick took advantage of his commission to act instead against the French in neighboring Acadia, which was home to privateers who preyed on English shipping.
 He captured the principal Acadian ports of Port Royal and Fort Pentagouet in July 1654.
 Sedgwick gave military command of the province to Leverett.
 Leverett governed Nova Scotia for three years, turning command over to Sir Thomas Temple in May 1657.
 During this time he and Sedgwick enforced a virtual trade monopoly on French Acadia for their benefit, leading some in the colony to view Leverett as a predatory opportunist.
 Leverett funded much of the cost of the occupation himself, and then petitioned Cromwell's government for reimbursement.
 Although Cromwell authorized payment, he made it contingent on the colony performing an audit of Leverett's finances, which never took place.
 Leverett was consequently still petitioning for compensation after the Restoration (1660).